Servings : Serves 4

 There are several ways of making this yummy porridge that is so enjoyable especially in the month of Ramadhan.
 This method which uses crushed oats (as opposed to instant oats) requires a tiny bit of extra effort, but it is the one I always prefer because the shurba turns out a lot tastier!!

-boiled and shredded meat (mutton/lamb) or you can use pieces with bones if you like.
-Use as much or as little as you like.
+- 1/2 cup boiled and shredded meat (mutton/lamb) or (you can use on the bone pieces if you like)

 Clean, wash then soak the crushed wheat for 1 hour.

 Heat the oil in a pressure cooker (you can make this in a pan too but it will take much longer!)

 Add the onions and stir fry them until they are translucent.
 Do not brown them.
 Add the chopped tomato, black pepper, salt, garlic paste and garam masala.
 Stir together for a minute then add 4 cups soup/broth.
 Then add the drained crushed wheat.

 Bring it to a boil and then cover the pressure cooker and keep the heat on very low.
 Let it boil in the pressure cooker for 15 minutes.